tcyrus-archive/IodineSSOAndroid/README.md

 # IodineSSOAndroid
-Roman Kasparian worked on this.
+Roman Kasparian is a partner for this project.